-Frank Tip is a Professor at the College of Computer and Information Science at Northeastern University.
+Frank Tip is a Professor at the Khoury College of Computer Sciences at Northeastern University.
 He received a PhD from the University of Amsterdam in 1995.
 Frank’s extensive list of research areas include: software engineering, programming languages, program analysis, refactoring, test generation, fault localization, automated program repair, data-centric synchronization, and analysis of web applications.
 He is particularly interested in the use of program analysis in tools that help make programmers more productive and software more reliable.

 Prior to joining Northeastern, Frank served as Senior Principal Engineer at Samsung Research America in Mountain View, California from 2014 to 2016.
 Frank also served as a Professor and Cheriton Research Chair in the David R. Cheriton School of Computer Science at the University of Waterloo from 2012 to 2014, and was a Research Staff Member and Manager at the Software Technology Department at the IBM T.J.
 Watson Research Center from 1995 to 2012.

 What are the specifics of your industry experience?